microsoft/moaw/workshops/fabric-ss/workshop.md

   - Data Visualization using Power BI
   - Data Analysis & Transformation with Apache Spark in Fabric
   - Download the image files into the Lakehouse
-  - Training and Evaluation
+  - Preparing your data for Training
-  - Evaluating the Machine Learning model
+  - Training and Evaluating the Machine Learning model
   - Resources

 wt_id: data-91115-jndemenge